 In connection with an arrangement between the College and Foundation, certain amounts are held at the College to facilitate purchases and other scholarship and program support transactions on behalf of the Foundation.
 Additionally, from time to time, it is advantageous to purchase supplies and equipment through the College's procurement office.
 The Foundation has funds on deposit with the College for this purpose.
 When purchases or other transactions are made, the expense is recognized, and the receivable reduced.
-The amount receivable from the College was \$484,921 and \$553,377 as of March 31, 2024 and 2023, respectively.
+The amount receivable from the College was \$484,503 and \$484,921 as of March 31, 2025 and 2024, respectively.

-The amount due to the College totaled \$3,005,620 and \$6,577,886 as of March 31, 2024 and 2023, respectively.
+The amount due to the College totaled \$15,332,129 and \$3,005,620 as of March 31, 2025 and 2024, respectively.
 These balances relate to monies due to the College for scholarships and student aid, endowed teaching chair commitments and other program enhancement support and are settled in the ordinary course of activities.
+In fiscal year 2025, the scholarship portion includes funding for the newly implemented Shark Pack program for the students' books and materials.